chapmancbVCU/chappy-php-starter/docs/server_side_validation.md

 </div>

 In the form you have two ways display errors:
 1. At the top of the form (general errors).
-Laravel calls this the error bag.
+You can also use the globally declared version called `errorBag`.
 2. Inline with input elements (specific field errors).

 The form setup is shown below in figure 2.